 15.1.2 Main structural plans of cargo and ballast holds or tanks (for CSR ships these plans are to include for each structural element both the as-built and renewal thickness.
 Any thickness for voluntary addition is also to be clearly indicated on the plans.
-The midship section plan to be supplied on board the ship is to include the minimum allowable hull girder sectional properties for hold transverse section in all cargo holds), previous repair history, cargo and ballast history, extent of use of inert gas plant and tank cleaning procedures, records of inspections and actions by ship's personnel for structural deterioration, leakage in bulkheads and piping, condition of coating or corrosion prevention and any other information identifying critical structural areas and/or suspect areas requiring inspection.
+The midship section plan to be supplied on board the ship is to include the minimum allowable hull girder sectional properties for hold transverse section in all cargo holds), previous repair history, cargo and ballast history, extent of use of inert gas plant and tank cleaning procedures, records of inspections and actions by ship's personnel for structural deterioration, leakage in bulkheads and piping, condition of coating or corrosion prevention system, if any, a guidance for reporting is shown in Tables of UR Z10s and any other information identifying critical structural areas and/or suspect areas requiring inspection.